greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/markdown-style-guide_1_1.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jun 19 2024"
+pubDate: Jun 19 2024
-heroImage: "/blog-placeholder-1.jpg"
+heroImage: /blog-placeholder-1.jpg
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/markdown-style-guide_1_1/
+linkTitle: Markdown Style Guide
+type: docs
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.